Google Cloud Hybrid Connectivity – IC, VPN & NCC

 Transfer Appliance

-• Expected turnaround time for a network appliance to be shipped, loaded with the data, shipped back, and rehydrated on Google Cloud is 50 days.
+• Expected turnaround time for a network appliance to be shipped, loaded with the data, shipped back, and rehydrated on Google Cloud is approximately 50 days.

-• Consider Transfer Appliance, if the online transfer timeframe is calculated to be substantially more than this timeframe.
+• Consider Transfer Appliance if the online transfer timeframe is calculated to be substantially more than this timeframe.

 • Transfer Appliance requires the ability to receive and ship back the Google-owned hardware.